logscape/Logscape/README.md

 * Navigate to the master folder `/LogScape/master`
 * Execute `ant clean dist`

-On a successful build, this will generate -
+On a successful build, there will exist -
 * Distributable zip located in `/Logscape/master/dist`
 * Expanded build located in `Logscape/master/build`